jleeothon/canclon/README.rst

 Troubleshooting
 ---------------

-If you stumble upon any crash or bug:

-1. don't use my software ☆⌒(＞。≪)
-2. file a bug in the "issues" section （〃・ω・〃）
+If you stumble upon bug, file a bug in the "issues" section.
+If possible, helping track and solve the bug would be cool.

 ---------------------
 Enhancement proposals